RafaelResende/apirest_resale/README.md

 ## License

 This project was developed in order to join the company Resale and must not be reproduced by anyone other than the developer.

+## Acknowledgment

+I thank the entire Resale team that made the challenge available and Ana Carolina Buschinelli for informing me of the Job vacancy.